 "Chintz" dinner plate measures only 9 1/2" in diameter - a

 bit small for today's table.
-Nevertheless, this is one of
+There is a full complement of table settings

-Fostoria's most beautiful patterns, and the goblet design is
+Fostoria's most beautiful etched patterns, and the goblet design is

 a work of art.